knutwalker/rx-redis/README.md

     libraryDependencies += "de.knutwalker" %% "rx-redis-scala" % "0.3.0"

-RxRedis has a dependency on RxNetty and transitive on Netty and RxJava.
+RxRedis has a dependency on Netty and RxJava.
 The Scala binding also depend on the Scala bindings of RxJava.
 As it is written in Scala, RxRedis also depends on scala-library and the scala-reflect module, though I'm trying to get the last one out of the runtime classpath.
 Here's the full graph (except for scala-library):

 <a href="https://raw.githubusercontent.com/knutwalker/rx-redis/master/dependency-graph.png"><img src="https://raw.githubusercontent.com/knutwalker/rx-redis/master/dependency-graph.png" alt="dependency-graph" width="640" height="171"></a>